Connections on non-abelian Gerbes and their Holonomy: Transport 2-Functors are Non-Abelian Gerbes

 This comes from the fact that an object is in both categories an $S^1$-torsor.
 A morphism between $S^1$-torsors $V$ and $W$ in $\Lambda_{i_{S^1}}\mathcal{B}(S^1\text{-}\mathrm{Tor})$ is by definition a 2-morphism

 in $\mathcal{B}(S^1\text{-}\mathrm{Tor})$, and this is in turn an $S^1$-equivariant map

 It can be identified canonically with an $S^1$-equivariant map $f^{-1}: V \to W$, i.e. a morphism in $S^1\text{-}\mathrm{Tor}$.
 It is straightforward to see that \erf{44} is even a monoidal equivalence.
-In combination with Theorem \ref{th3} we have \begin{lemma} For $X$ a smooth manifold, there is a canonical surjective equivalence of monoidal categories
+Then, the claim is proved by Theorem \ref{th3}. \end{proof}